A Prairie Home Companion: Actors

 Regularly appearing actors included Tim Russell (beginning in 1994) and Sue Scott (beginning in 1989).
 When the show resumed as The American Radio Company of the Air in November 1989, radio comedian Bob Elliott, half of the longtime radio and comedy television duo Bob and Ray, became a regular cast member.
 Actor Bill Perry was a member.
 Walter Bobbie made frequent appearances, as early as 1989, and continuing through 2006–2007.
 Ivy Austin was a regular contributing comedienne (and vocalist) in the early '90s.
 Allison Janney also appeared regularly in the mid 1990s.
 Prudence Johnson has performed frequently on the show as an actress (and a singer).
 Mark Benninghofer joined the cast as a substitute actor for a brief time after Russell broke his ankle in February 2009, forcing him to take a month of medical leave.
 Erica Rhodes had been an occasional guest on the show, beginning in 1996 when she was 10 years old.
 Serena Brook joined the cast in October 2016 when Chris Thile became host.

 Sound effects artists

 The sound effects artists on the show, Tom Keith and Fred Newman, primarily used mouth sounds for their effects, supplemented by props.
 Keith engineered the first two seasons of the show and then joined the cast.
 He performed on most shows until 2001.
 He retired doing his weekday morning radio show in 2008, but continued performing on Prairie Home broadcasts from the Fitzgerald Theater and other regional locations.
 He continued working on A Prairie home Companion until his death in 2011.
-Newman eventually took over full-time after Keith passed away.
+Newman eventually took over full-time after Keith died.